Leaders for a New Chicago

 Frequently Asked Questions

 Questions about the Leaders for a New Chicago Award?
-Find answers in our Frequently Asked Questions.
+Find answers in our Frequently Asked Questions document.

 The Leaders for a New Chicago Award uplifts individuals who stand as a testament to the leadership our city needs—rooted in lived experience, fueled by resilience, and driven by a deep love for their communities.